 I have heard plenty of people say that the only people who like Gone Home are pretentious game journalists and hipsters that don’t even like games.
 I can tell you straight up that this isn’t the case, and that there are some people who are serious gamers that do unironically think this game is a masterpiece, but it will be easier to convince me to detransition than it would be to get me to understand why and how people do.

 What does this game even do to warrant any significant merit in the first place?
 Is it because of how it tells a story without cutscenes and instead through notes left behind?
 We’ve had that shit since the original Resident Evil, or Sweet Home if you want to go back even further; this ISN’T new!
 Oh, but it’s progressive in its portrayal of lesbians isn’t it?
-Fuck no, the portrayals in this game are borderline homophobic and at the very least heteronormative as fuck.
+Fuck no, the portrayals in this game are heteronormative as fuck and they did not click with me in the slightest.

 This review was originally put up on GameFAQs on June 23rd of 2014, and has been re-edited with enhanced presentation.